2019 Euro Dollar Forecast

 3. Other Currencies

 The US dollar (USD) has a significant influence on the Euro.
 Generally, when the USD gets stronger, the Euro is relatively weaker and vice versa.
-With the USD looking to rise in coming months, it might hinder a stronger Euro performance.
+With the USD expected by analysts to be weaker in 2019, it could boost a stronger Euro performance.